Paachaka Kala The Science and Art of Vegetarian Cooking for Wellness & Health

 Thalipu or Tadka is unique to Indian cuisine.
 A technique that adds flavour, enhances nutrition and digestion.

-Traditional dhal recipe, a typical vegetable side dish, yoghurt based fresh preparation and a digestive soup.
+Traditional dhal recipe, a typical vegetable side dish, yogurt based fresh preparation and a digestive soup.

 Traditional recipes that can be adapted to a wide variety of dhals and vegetables.